Uncrewed Capsules

 Status: Retired

-Much like the US Corona and the Soviet Zenit satellites, China had their own recoverable satellite called Fanshui Shi Weixing.
+Much like the US Corona and the Soviet Zenit satellites, China had their own recoverable satellite called Fanhui Shi Weixing.
 Their main objective was to act as spy satellites, later variants also served as biosatellites much like the Soviet Bion capsules.
 One interesting feature was the thermal protection of the FSW satellites, this was done using impregnated oak.
 This allowed for quickly produced ablative thermal protection.

 The FSW satellites also briefly served as the baseline for China's second crewed capsule after the Shuguang spacecraft was cancelled.
 However, some sources suggest that this program was solely for propaganda purposes and never designed for operation.